Battle of Cuito Cuanavale: Operation Saluting October

-Taking notice of the massive military build-up, South Africa warned UNITA.
-The Angolan campaign was initially successful and made considerable gains into southeastern Angola.
 The South African government became aware that UNITA would not be able to withstand the onslaught.
 On 15 June it decided to intervene and authorised covert support.
 On 4 August 1987 the SADF launched Operation Moduler which was to stop the Angolan advance on Mavinga to prevent a rout of UNITA.
 The SADF 61 Mechanized Battalion crossed into Angola from their base at the border town of Rundu.